Aaron James Sorensen

-Aaron James Sorensen (born June 6, 1966) is a Canadian musician, writer, producer, and film director living in Calgary, Alberta.
-He has written, produced and directed several films and a mini-series.
-He is the front man for the alt-country band Aaron James & the Cultivators.
+Aaron James Sorensen (born June 6, 1966) is a Canadian musician, writer, producer, and director living in Calgary, Alberta.
+He has made several films and a mini-series.

 Early life

-Sorensen was born in Peace River, Alberta.
-He played guitar from a young age.
-Sorensen attended the University of Alberta and the University of Calgary, where he studied acting.
+Sorensen was born in Peace River, Alberta and attended the University of Alberta and the University of Calgary, where he studied acting.

 Career

 Sorensen worked as a school teacher and economic-development officer at the Woodland Cree First Nation in Alberta.
-He directed and wrote the script for the feature film Hank Williams First Nation, released in 2005.
-He was also the producer and editor.

-The film premiered in competition at the American Film Institute's AFIfest in Los Angeles.
-Sorensen won "Best Director" honors at the 2005 American Indian Film Festival, and "Best Music in a Feature Film" at the 2005 Nashville Film Festival.
-Sorensen won the 2005 AMPIA award for Best Screenwriter.

-In 2006, Hank Williams First Nation was adapted into a mini-series of the same name for Canadian broadcaster APTN.
-Sorensen wrote, directed and produced the series.
+He wrote, directed, produced and edited the 2005 feature film Hank Williams First Nation, which in 2006 was adapted into a mini-series of the same name for the Canadian TV channel APTN.
+He wrote, directed and produced the TV series.

-In 2007, he released Cranberry Wind, an album of original Americana/roots songs.

 Sorensen moved to Los Angeles, where he studied acting at the Beverly Hills Playhouse, and then to Austin, Texas, where he wrote, directed, produced and edited the 2011 indie comedy film Campus Radio.
-It follows the adventures of campus radio DJ and indie-rock band manager, Xavier P. Thortenberry, as he tried to find a new the lead singer for his band.
-The film received limited theatrical release in the US and Canada.